10 Steps: How to Apply for Scholarships for international students

 Got Admission to Study in US or Canada?
 See if you are eligible for international student loan

-The next stage of the awareness is for students who need these scholarships to understand how to apply and take advantage of these opportunities.
+The next stage of awareness is for students who need these scholarships to understand how to apply and take advantage of these opportunities.

 1. Start Early

 As a student looking to study outside your country, your first step is to consider which country or region you want to study.
-Do you want to study in UK, USA, Asia or Australia?
+Do you want to study in the UK, USA, Asia, or Australia?
 At least 18 months before you intend to gain admission, focus your scholarship research on the country or region where you want to study.
-That way you’ll have enough time to gather required documents.
+That way you’ll have enough time to gather the required documents.

-1. Look within your country.
+2. Look within your country.

-1. Get your test scores and required documents ready
+3. Get your test scores and required documents ready

-1. Ask – Am I eligible for a scholarship
+4. Ask – Am I eligible for a scholarship

 It is important to note that there are no general rules to be eligible for scholarships.
 Each scholarship program has its unique application requirements.
-Some scholarships require students to have a certain TOEFL or IELTS score; that you are from a certain country; that you have a certain Grade Point Average.
+Some scholarships require students to have a certain TOEFL or IELTS score; that you are from a certain country; and that you have a certain Grade Point Average.
 Once you identify a scholarship program, read through the guidelines to see if you are eligible to apply.

-1. Be in the process of admission
+5. Be in the process of admission

-Most scholarship providers require that candidates must have admission or be in the admission process to be considered for scholarship.
-In such case, your scholarship application will not be considered if you have not been offered a conditional or unconditional admission at a university.
+Most scholarship providers require that candidates must have admission or be in the admission process to be considered for a scholarship.
+In such a case, your scholarship application will not be considered if you have not been offered conditional or unconditional admission at a university.
 Some scholarships however require that you apply for admission and scholarship at the same time.
-The point is that, in most cases, you cannot be awarded a scholarship before an admission.
+The point is that, in most cases, you cannot be awarded a scholarship before admission.

-1. Know what scholarship sponsors want and give it to them
+6. Know what scholarship sponsors want and give it to them

 A scholarship application often contains the selection criteria, but you should go deeper.
 Research the scholarship sponsor on the web.
 Look for the organization’s mission statement, which you’ll often find in the “About Us” section of its website.
 Strive to know what they are looking for in a scholarship awardee.
 Position yourself within that ideal.

-1. Apply to every eligible scholarship.
+7. Apply to every eligible scholarship.

 Believe it or not, many scholarships go unawarded each year.